 “But, the stairs--” Denth said.

 “Now!”
-Vivenna snapped, hair twinging red at the tips.
+Vivenna snapped, hair tingeing red at the tips.

 Denth sighed.
 “Clod, to the cellar.”

 The Lifeless turned immediately, walking to the door at the back.
 As he went down the steps, Vivenna did indeed hear one crack slightly, but the creature apparently made it safely, judging by the sound of his footsteps.